deepakjois/my-vim/notes.md

 * `\V` for verbatim search
 * In a very magic search, the naked < and > characters are interpreted as word delimeters.
 For e.g, `/\v<the>` matches `the` but not `their`.

+### Chapter 13 : Search

+* `:set nohlsearch` disables highlighting entirely. `:nohlsearch` can be used to mute highlighting temporarily.
+* Search offset feature. `/<search keyword>/e` places the cursor at the end of the match when we navigate to it using `N` or `n`.
+* `:%s//` will execute a substitution in the context of the previous search.
+So we can provide it with a substitution string, captures etc.